raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 In the first example, `z` and `y` form a chain that leads to `x`, which forms a cycle by linking to itself.
 Likewise `w` and `v` form a chain that leads to `u`, which forms a cycle with `t` and `s`.

-We now have two cases:
+We now have two cases for graphs containing cycles:

 1. A cycle can be present by itself.
 3. A chain of nodes can link to a cycle.

 We can draw more complicated graphs, but from the perspective of any one node in the graph, these are the only cases we must handle.
-For example, starting from _any_ of the nodes in this diagram is covered by one of the four cases:
+For example, starting from `A`, `B`, `C`, or `D` is covered by "A cycle can be present by itself," and starting from `e`, `f`, `g`, `h`, `i`, or `j` is covered by "A chain of nodes can link to a cycle:"

 <div class="mermaid">
   graph LR